uchiharon/DataTalksClub_de-zoomcamp_CapStone_Project/README.md

 6. **Deployment**: Use the Docker file to build a Prefect deployment.

-7. **External Tables**: Create external tables in BigQuery using the Parquet files.
+7. **Data warehouse**: Create external tables in BigQuery using the Parquet files in cloud storage.
+No clustering but just partitioning.
+Partitioning took place after data modeling in DBT.

 8. **Data Modeling**: Use DBT to model the tables.
+The model table where then partition by the years columns since the analysis is expect to be filtered annually.

-9. **Data Visualization**: Visualize the modeled data using Looker.
+9. **Data Visualization**: Visualization of the data was done using Looker.
+You can access it using this [link](https://lookerstudio.google.com/embed/reporting/c01535e2-f95f-4990-80f7-c55dc65f75fc/page/qgR)

 10. **Start-up Script**: Create a start-up script for the VM to run the Prefect agent on start-up.